f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

 ## Preparations

+- Install AS3 in the BIG-IPs
+- Optional, install the CIS Operator
 - Download this folder to the host where kubectl/oc commands can be run.
 - For each cluster, make a copy of the kubeconfig file used by the user performing the installation.